Learn how to easily put vinyl on a cup. Use these cups for a party, give them as a gift, or create your own custom drinkware collection.

 In Design Space, before cutting, be sure to choose the correct material.
 If you are cutting from permanent glossy vinyl then choose that option.
 This will ensure your machine is on the correct setting to cut the material.

 Always save those scraps of vinyl.
 For this project I’m only using a small piece of red and white vinyl, this could easily be made with scraps.

-When weeding vinyl, especially intricate designs, you can opt for a Brightpad that lights up the cut lines and makes weeding a breeze.
+When weeding Cricut vinyl, especially intricate designs, you can opt for a Brightpad that lights up the cut lines and makes weeding a breeze.

 Use a weeding tool and a Tweexy vinyl weeding ring for a smooth and simple process.

-Add vinyl to a plastic cup
+Put vinyl on a cup

 Once all the pieces are weeded it’s time to transfer the layered design to the cup.
 Here are a few tips.

 Transfer the red layer to the white layer first using transfer tape and parchment paper.
 Watch the video to see how this is done.

 Lay a small piece of parchment paper over the white layer leaving just a sliver of vinyl showing.
 Lay the red design on top.
 The parchment paper is semi-transparent so you can line up the red on top of the white.